devhawk/cneo-sample/readme.md

   indicating if the storage is constant.
   - for an example of configuring emulated storage, please see the [Domain sample smart contract](https://github.com/ngdseattle/domain-sample)
-- **return-types** - NEO VM types of values returned by the contract being debugged.
+- **return-types** - Neo VM types of values returned by the contract being debugged.
   Often, the Main entry point doesn't provide information about the return type while specific named operations do have return type information.
 For example, CNEO's Main function returns an object while name operation returns a string and the